11 personal development strategies that really work

 When it comes to self-improvement, we often concentrate on learning something new.
 But sometimes you might want to consider improving something you're already good at, rather than addressing one of your weaknesses.
 Too often we focus on our negatives.
 But if you can strengthen something you're already good at, you could become extraordinary at it.
 The benefits of that to your small business could be spectacular.

 It’s never wrong to embrace and address your failures, that way you will learn from them.
 If you go into new experiences and learning situations with the mindset that you will achieve, you are more likely to do so.
-Carol Dweck, author of “Mindset: The New Psychology of Success”, says that successful people have a growth mindset and that they “believe that even basic talents and abilities can be developed over time through experience, mentorship, and so on.
+Carol Dweck, author of “Mindset: The New Psychology of Success”, notes that successful people have a growth mindset.
+She describes that these people "believe that even basic talents and abilities can be developed over time through experience, mentorship, and so on.
 And these are the people who go for it.
 They’re not always worried about how smart they are, how they’ll look, what a mistake will mean.
 They challenge themselves and grow.”

 8. Learn from failure

-It is sometimes best to study one thing in great depth than to learn lots of things at a more superficial level.
-You may have identified a few aspects of your character that you want to address in your personal development plan.
-It's almost a given that you won't be able to take on everything at once.
-So address one thing at a time and dedicate enough time and resource to it so that you can approach it more deeply and thoroughly than you otherwise might have been able to.
+It's sometimes best to study one thing in more detail than to learn lots of things at a more superficial level.
+You'll have identified a few aspects of your skillset that you want to address in your personal development plan.
+Make sure you dedicate enough time and resource to one thing at a time so that you can approach it more thoroughly than you otherwise might have been able to.

 10. Prioritise your personal development